di/talks/pycaribbean_2019/talk.md

 SyntaxError: invalid syntax
 ```

+^ python 3.7

-^ this is because it's a reserved keyword
+^ this is because they're reserved keywords

 ---